datasektionen/bawang-content/en/clubs/body.md

 ### [IOR - The Information Organ](/en/clubs/informationsorganet)

-We make sure the chapter's information distribution systems work properly, which results in lots of hacking.
+We develop and maintain the chapter's websites.
+Including the one you're looking at now!

 ### [The Reception](/en/clubs/mottagningen)